Cannabinoids and Terpenes: Life’s Essential Oils

 Give yourself time to take in all the different aromas that each strain brings to the table, your sense of smell is the best way to choose what will work - and the scents that make you smile will likely match your body’s individual needs for medical cannabis!

-The process takes time, but luckily the Budtenders at Harvest dispensaries are here to spend as long as it takes to find the perfect flower for you.
+The process takes time, but luckily the Budtenders at a Harvest dispensary near you are here to spend as long as it takes to find the perfect flower for you.

 This information is for EDUCATIONAL PURPOSES only, not for diagnosing or treating any medical condition